-modoboa-admin.py, a command line tool, let you deploy a ready-to-use Modoboa site using only one instruction:
+modoboa-admin.py, a command line tool, lets you deploy a ready-to-use Modoboa site using only one instruction:

 '''

-$ modoboa-admin.py deploy modoboa_example --syncdb --collectstatic [--with-amavis] [--dburl database-
+$ modoboa-admin.py deploy modoboa_example --dbaction install --collectstatic [--with-amavis] [--dbur.

 '''

 Just answer the few questions and you're done.
 You can now go to the First use section.